nathanembaye/DekiProject/README.md

 ## How Does This Work?

 The solution is simple yet effective.
 Give each student a weighted compatibility score with each tutor.
 Then, try to find the combination of pairs that results in the greatest total score possible.
-This means that compability among tutors and students has been maximized.
+This means that compatibility among tutors and students has been maximized.

 The graph from [Wikipedia](https://en.wikipedia.org/wiki/Hungarian_algorithm) below communicates the idea.
-Say a business wants to hire workers for cleaning and it lists the different workers prices for cleaning various objects.
+Say a business wants to hire workers for various cleaning tasks and it lists the different workers prices.

 |       | Bathroom | Floors | Windows |